-Aardvark Israel’s mission is to bring together in Israel a diverse group of students from all over the world for meaningful, life-changing experiences that strengthen their Jewish identity, deepen their commitment to Israel, and foster their personal growth.
+Aardvark Israel’s mission is to bring together in Israel a diverse group of students from all over the world for meaningful, life-changing gap year experiences that strengthen their Jewish identity, deepen their commitment to Israel, and foster their personal growth.

 We recognize that every student has a different set of objectives for their Israel experience and thus we offer a menu of opportunities allowing students to personalize their program in Israel.
 Within the core program, there are a wide variety of activities offered, and additional add-on options are also available for those who wish to customize their year even further.

 The Goals of Aardvark Israel are for participants to:

 - Love, advocate for, and contribute to Israel

 - Love Judaism

 - Strengthen their connection to the worldwide Jewish People